EricChiu920/King-s-Corner-Assessment-Practice/README.md

   - Move a full pile onto another pile(must maintain the solitaire pattern)
   - Play a King onto an empty corner pile
 6. A player takes as many actions as they can on their turn
 7. They end their turn by drawing a card from the top of the draw deck.

+Recommended order

+1. deck
+2. pile
+3. player